onthebusiness/harelang.org/content/style.md

 ## N. Match and switch expressions

-1. (*subjective*) Match and switch expressions MAY align the `=>` tokens on subsequent lines, using spaces, if the programmer finds it to achieve better balance.
+1. The preferred style is to align match and switch with their subordinate case branches on the same column.
-2. The optional alignment of `=>` tokens MAY be grouped into discrete alignment sections as necessary to prevent overlong lines from placing an excessive alignment burden on subsequent lines.
+2. The body of each case should be indented an additional level.
+Generally, `=>` should be followed by a newline.
-3. A match or switch case MAY place the branch expression on the next line if it were to exceed 80 columns.
-When breaking to a newline, place the `=>` token on the first line, and indent the continuation line by one additional indent.
+3. If a default case (`case =>`) is given, it MUST be the last case.
-4. If a default case (`* =>`) is given, it MUST be the last case.
+4. If a case shouldn't perform any action, the body should just be `void`, ie `case ... => void;`.
+In these cases, the body may be on the same line as the `case` keyword.
 5. (*subjective*) It is preferred to arrange any terminal cases (i.e. those that return, continue, break, call `os::exit` or `abort()`, etc) before any non-terminal cases.
 This groups the code which does not terminate closer to